 Houston Economic Indicators

-The unemployment rate in Houston was 4 percent in November.
-By comparison, the unemployment rates in Texas and the U.S. were both 3.7 percent.
+The unemployment rate in Houston was 4.1 percent in February, in line with the six-month moving average.
+February unemployment rates in both Texas and the United States were 3.8 percent.

 NOTE: Data may not match previously published numbers due to revisions.

 Questions can be addressed to Jesse Thompson at firstname.lastname@example.org.
 Houston Economic Indicators is posted on the second Monday after monthly Houston-area employment data are released.